 In addition to the management of Access requests, the ATIP Coordinator provides advice and guidance to CSA employees on compliance with the legislation.
-This is done by means of weekly information sessions on ATI request processing and on the handling of sensitive documents at CSA.
+This is done by means of weekly information sessions on access to information request processing and on the handling of sensitive documents at CSA.
 The employees attend these sessions as needed.
-Twenty-six formal sessions took place and thirty employees attended.
+Nineteen formal sessions took place and thirty employees attended.
 ATIP policies and procedures are also included as part of a compulsory Information Management training to all CSA employees.
-A communiqué that contains access to information tips was sent to all employees.
-More are being developed for the next reporting year.

 12. Policies and procedures

 The CSA policies and procedures for the Access to Information Act, including Section 67.1, are accessible on the Agency's Intranet.
-The Policy and Procedures on Violations of Section 67.1 of the Access to information Act was revised and updated during the reporting period.
+There was no update to these documents this year.